Home

 More about Obsidian and Latite

 Here you can know more about Obsidian and Latite.
 The life cycle of a rock consists of formation of rock, composition of rock and transformation of rock.
 The composition of Obsidian and Latite consists of mineral content and compound content.
-The mineral content of Obsidian is not available and mineral content of Latite includes Alkali feldspar, Biotite, Plagioclase, Pyroxene.
+The mineral content of Obsidian includes and mineral content of Latite includes Alkali feldspar, Biotite, Plagioclase, Pyroxene.
 You can also check out the list of all Igneous Rocks.
 When we have to compare Obsidian vs Latite, the texture, color and appearance plays an important role in determining the type of rock.
-Obsidian is available in black, blue, brown, green, orange, red, tan, yellow colors whereas, Latite is available in black, brown, colourless, green, grey, pink, white colors.
+Obsidian is available in black, blue, brown, green, orange, red, tan, yellow colors whereas, Latite is available in black, brown, green, grey, pink, white colors.
 Appearance of Obsidian is Shiny and that of Latite is Rough.
 Properties of rock is another aspect for Obsidian vs Latite.
 Hardness of Obsidian and Latite is 5-5.5.
 The types of Obsidian are Fireworks Obsidian, Mahogany, Sheen Obsidian, Snowflake obsidian and Velvet Peacock Obsidian whereas types of Latite are Rhomb porphyries.
 Streak of rock is the color of powder produced when it is dragged across an unweathered surface.
 The streak of Obsidian and Latite is white.
 The specific heat capacity of Obsidian is 0.92 kJ/Kg K and that of Latite is 0.92 kJ/Kg K. Depending on the properties like hardness, toughness, specific heat capacity, porosity etc., rocks are resistant to heat, wear, impact, etc.Obsidian is heat resistant, impact resistant whereas Latite is heat resistant, pressure resistant.

 Igneous Rocks